ByAUJay

 Antipatterns to avoid

-• Baking the verifier into RollupCore.
-You’ll need to redeploy the bridge or migrate user balances just to change a curve or VK—unacceptable for production chains.
+- Baking the verifier into RollupCore: If you want to tweak a curve or VK, you’ll have to redeploy the bridge or move user balances around, which is a no-go for live production chains.

-• Unbound public inputs.
-If circuits accept a caller‑supplied digest, a single bad adapter can wedge the bridge or admit invalid state.
+- Unbound public inputs: Be cautious!
+If your circuits take a caller-supplied digest, just one bad adapter can mess up the bridge or let through an invalid state.

 The upshot

-If you’d like a reference implementation, gas models for your circuits, or a migration dry‑run plan, 7Block Labs can help design, audit, and ship the full stack—from adapters to governance policies.
+If you're on the lookout for a solid reference implementation, gas models for your circuits, or even a migration dry-run plan, 7Block Labs has got your back!
+They can help you design, audit, and deliver everything you need--from adapters all the way to governance policies.

 References

-• EIP‑4844 blobs and point‑evaluation precompile (0x0A); blobs are inaccessible to the EVM; use versioned hashes and KZG openings. (eips.ethereum.org)
+- EIP‑4844 blobs and the point‑evaluation precompile (0x0A); just a heads up, blobs can’t be accessed by the EVM, so we’re sticking with versioned hashes and KZG openings.
+Check it out here: (eips.ethereum.org)

 Like what you're reading?
 Let's build together.